nandani08/FIT-FOR-LOVE/README.md

 # Lessons Learned
 Creating a static website (Fit For Love), taught us several skills like:

-HTML and CSS: We learnt about different HTML elements, attributes, selectors and CSS properties.
+1.HTML and CSS: We learnt about different HTML elements, attributes, selectors and CSS properties.
-Basic JavaScript: We learnt to incorporate some interactive elements or simple scripts for enhanced user experience.
+2.Basic JavaScript: We learnt to incorporate some interactive elements or simple scripts for enhanced user experience.
-Responsive Design: We learnt to make the inteface user friendly and convenient by adding various transitions.
+3.Responsive Design: We learnt to make the inteface user friendly and convenient by adding various transitions.
-Version Control: We learnt to use tools like Git and GitHub or version control to track changes in codebase and manage project efficiently.
+4.Version Control: We learnt to use tools like Git and GitHub or version control to track changes in codebase and manage project efficiently.
 Web Hosting and Deployment:

 # Authors